BuyersCommunity May 1, 2025

 A Date Night in Bremerton For Foodies & Movie Lovers

 Take dinner and a movie to the next level by treating your taste buds to a meal at Restaurant Lola in Bremerton.
-This new, cozy, 20-seat restaurant has incredible food and offers the perfect romantic evening for foodies.
+This cozy, 20-seat restaurant has incredible food and offers the perfect romantic evening for foodies.
 They have a rotating seasonal menu prepared by renowned chef John Hall who has worked with Michelin-starred chefs.
-Restaurant Lola is already creating quite the buzz, and it’s well deserved.
-Restaurant Lola is currently open Thursday – Sunday for lunch and dinner.
-We highly recommend making a reservation in advance by sending the restaurant a direct message on Instagram.
-Alternatively, you can place an online order and pick up your decadent meal.
+Restaurant Lola has created quite the buzz, and it’s well deserved.
+Restaurant Lola is currently open Wednesday – Sunday for dinner.
+We highly recommend making a reservation in advance.

 After dinner, head to the Historic Roxy Theatre to watch a show.
 First opened in 1941, the Roxy Theatre plays movies, hosts live music, and much more.
 Frank Sinatra, Bing Crosby, and local favorite MXPX frontman Mike Herrera have all graced the Roxy’s stage.